ansible/ansible-documentation/docs/docsite/rst/galaxy/dev_guide.rst

       Import completed
       Status SUCCESS : warnings=0 errors=0

-Branch
-^^^^^^

-Use the ``--branch`` option to import a specific branch.
-If not specified, the default branch for the repo will be used.

-Role name
-^^^^^^^^^

-By default the name given to the role will be derived from the GitHub repository name.
-However, you can use the ``--role-name`` option to override this and set the name.

-No wait
-^^^^^^^

-If the ``--no-wait`` option is present, the command will not wait for results.
-Results of the most recent import for any of your roles is available on the Galaxy web site by visiting *My Imports*.
+See :ref:`ansible-galaxy` for other command options.

 Delete a role
 -------------

-The ``delete`` command requires that you first authenticate using the ``login`` command.
-Once authenticated you can remove a role from the Galaxy web site.
+The ``delete`` command requires that you authenticate with the API token.
+You can include it in your ``ansible.cfg`` file or use the ``--token`` command option.
 You are only allowed to remove roles where you have access to the repository in GitHub.

 Use the following to delete a role:

 .. code-block:: bash

-  $ ansible-galaxy delete github_user github_repo
+  $ ansible-galaxy role delete github_user github_repo

 This only removes the role from Galaxy.
 It does not remove or alter the actual GitHub repository.